Inside: how to rescue your valuable old photos from magnetic albums

 USE YOUR HANDS

 Grasp a dental floss just like you would if you were going to floss your teeth.
 Work the flattened floss under a corner of the picture using a side to side sawing motion.
-Once you’ve gotten under the corner, continue to gently saw back and forth until the photo comes loose.
+Once you’ve gotten under the corner, continue to gently saw back and forth until it comes loose.
 Depending on the strength of the adhesive this may take time and patience.
 You can also use a small, flat spatula made for vinyl crafts to help gently pry up the picture.

-HEAT THE PAGE WITH THE OLD PHOTOS
+HEAT THE PAGE

 On stubborn pages you can try a combined technique with heat and dental floss.
 Set a hairdryer to the low or warm setting and heat the hairdryer photo.
 Don’t get too close or you might melt the front of the picture.
 This may loosen the adhesive enough that you can go back and use the dental floss trick.